The Difference is People—Dollywood’s Award-Winning Hosts

 After witnessing an exchange between mother and son in 2010, Sims knew he had made the right decision in coming to Dollywood.

 “I was leaving work one day and I passed a young couple with their two small kids,” he began.
-“The youngest child was fussy, and I could tell the mother was stressed.
+“The younger child was fussy, and I could tell the mother was stressed.
 I started to stop and help.
 At that moment, the older child said to his mother, ‘I had the best time of my life.
 Thank you for bringing us.’
 The mom started to cry, and I knew if I stopped, I would cry; I didn’t want to spoil that moment for them.
 To hear a child say that is amazing.
 How often do you hear that?
 What a wonderful place to work!”

 One Big Family

 For Anthony, and many other hosts, Dollywood literally is family.
 She met her husband Jack, a member of Dollywood’s maintenance and construction team, while working in the park.

 “God put me here for a lot of reasons,” she said.
 “One was to meet Jack.
 Another was for me to work with my Dollywood family to help people.
 We have an amazing family atmosphere, and I love that aspect of it.
 This is a great place to work because of the people and our company.
 They treat every employee like a valuable member of the team.
 All the things that make you a good employee flow out because you are made to feel welcome.”

 Hames said satisfaction comes when she has giving her employees the necessary tools and environment needed for success.
 When she does her part, Hames knows the guest experience is unrivaled.